skywardboundd/TACT-NFT/README.md

 7) Get nextItemIndex in hashmap, not deleteGetMin
 8) Send excess message after nft deploy to notify new owner ( how in transfer )

-Code with some of this opportunities in `tact-standard` branch, this code have another exitCodes but same core functionality
+Code with some of this opportunities in `tact-standard` branch, this code have another exitCodes but same core functionality, it can batch deploy

-## Some bags ( or fithes :) )
-1) TACT can have only 2 references in root of c4, can't have more
-2) in Init any `Int as uintX` or smth like that always saves as uint257, have to fix .ts files
+btw new code can batch deploy 142 items in 1.6 dev tact vs 130 on func originals

 ## License